S3BASTI3N/DomoticaInterface/doc/todo/readme.md

 #### Server side

-- display all messages from the application in the server console
 - let server send a push notification to the application
 - execute the application messages
 - handle page updates when there has been a database change